 And what exercise shows the largest calorie burn, as estimated by a machine or heart rate monitor?

 Steady state cardio for long periods of time…

 And while this style of training has its benefits, it does NOT raise your metabolic rate after you finish your workout and can negatively impact your hunger and cravings (think RUNger aka intense hunger after you finish a run).

 Of course, if you’re training for an endurance event or just love cycling, go for it.
 Do long duration cardio.
 Just know, that it is not the most effective way to train for body change.

 Look.
 Workouts are about MORE than burning calories; for many of us, they’re about building strength and muscle mass.

 When we’re thinking too much about our calorie burn, we forget that building muscle is KEY to fat loss and achieving that ‘toned’ look.
 When we have more muscle on our bodies, we burn more calories at rest, something completely ignored in these calorie tracking models.

 Lovely, I get it.
 You’re tracking those calories because you wanna see results so damn bad.
 And let’s be real.
-Don’t we all want a shortcut to seeing results?
+Don’t we all wanna see results from our workouts?